Teaching Jobs in International Schools

 I have currently completed the first summer of a K-6 teacher certification program in the U.S. Following the second half of the program next summer, I will go overseas as a K-6 teacher at an international school.
 The

-program that allows me to do this, the Foreign Affairs' Spouse Training Program (FAST TRAIN), was created in 1990 to offer a way for spouses of foreign-service officials to become certified to teach in some of the hundreds
+program that allows me to do this, the International Cohorts Program, was created in 1990 (then called Foreign Affairs' Spouse Training Program [FAST TRAIN]) to offer a way for spouses of foreign-service officials to become certified to teach in some of the hundreds

 of international schools around the world.
 Since then, the program has been expanded and is open to all applicants who would like to teach abroad.
-In contrast to programs designed to enable participants to teach English, FAST TRAIN is
+In contrast to programs designed to enable participants to teach English, this is

 a condensed teaching program that results in either a K-6 teaching license or an ESL teaching license that is recognized in both the U.S. and abroad.
 The program is designed as a multicultural education program, and one of the program's